ambisign-gavin/react-native-android-background-geolocation/README.md

 ```js
 import { ErrorCodeEnum } from 'react-native-android-location-service';
 ```

-This enum offers error codes that can easily distinguish the error by using it at `if` or `switch-case`.
+This enum offers error codes that can be used at `if` or `switch-case` to distinguish the error.

 | VALUE |
 | --- |